 Use the blade of the oscillating tool to score the rectangle and then begin cutting your way through.

 This takes some time.
 I cut sections out at a time and then used a chisel to get the little edges cleared until I could easily slide the 2×4 through.

 Use some sandpaper around the edges to clean up the cuts a bit.

 Attach the apron to the legs 26.5″ up from the bottom.

 The holes you just made in the lower portion of the 4×4 will face the same direction as the short apron.

 I used a 1/4″ piece of plywood as a guide, under the apron (but not under the leg) to give the slightest inset.

 Glue and screw the short apron using 2.5″ screws to two legs for each side before attaching them to the long apron.
-It is easier to stand the shorter sides on end when you attach them to the long side.

 Once both sides are done, attach them to the long apron and stand it up.
 Get some help for this part, you don’t want to put too much pressure on the joints at this point.

 I may have done a happy dance before I took this picture because it started to look like something other than a heap of wood!